 OFF TOPIC: What is Money?

 I was viewing some interesting YouTube videos concerning the current world economic emergency.
-Mexico has declared it is in a recession, using the metrics the current USA administration is declaring will eventually send us there, but it is not there yet.
+Mexico has declared it is in a recession, using the metrics the current USA administration is declaring are now incorrect.
+The government says if the economy stays in this recession, then the economy will eventually be officially in a recession, but it is not in a recession yet.
 Yeah.
 Right.

 The issue outside of the USA is the ledgers the various banks use to track trade of goods for Currency is completely out of balance.
-These ledgers are kept by the trading banks and see-saw back and forth.
-Often years can go by with no one exchanging dollars, just entries in the balance ledger.
+These ledgers are kept by the trading banks and balances move back and forth.
+Often years can go by with no one exchanging physical dollars, just entries in a balance ledger.

-During the EuroDollar University Creator’s (Jeffrey Snider) interview by a third party, his statement that “no one knows what money is” was interesting.
+During the EuroDollar University Creator’s (Jeffrey Snider) interview by a third party, his statement that “no one knows what Money is” was interesting.
 I can understand his problem.
-No economist ever deals with money.
+No economist ever deals with Money.
 They deal with Currency.
-Currency is not money.
-Currency can be worth nothing tomorrow, but money will always be worth something.
-Currency is what people accept as being a representation of money.
+Currency is not Money.
+Currency can be worth nothing tomorrow, but Money is the underlying unit that Currency represents.
+Currency is what people accept as being Money, for practical purposes.

 - Money always has value.